Buy-One/REAPER-scripts/README.md

 **Many scripts feature user settings.
 Almost all include guide or description of features.
 Be sure to check those out and configure to your liking.**

+**From now on scripts marked with META when executed allow exporting individual scripts included in the META package to the user specified directory.
+After export the scripts will have to be manually imported into the Action list.**

 [Complete list (162)](https://github.com/Buy-One/REAPER-scripts/wiki/SCRIPT-LIST)

 [Download all](https://github.com/Buy-One/REAPER-scripts/archive/refs/heads/main.zip)